Skip to main content

 ...

-In the example above we want only 1 level of child tables to be generates (so there are no child tables of child tables).
+In the example above, we want only 1 level of nested tables to be generated (so there are no nested tables of a nested table).
 Typical settings:

-• max_table_nesting=0 will not generate child tables at all and all nested data will be represented as json.
+• max_table_nesting=0 will not generate nested tables and will not flatten dicts into columns at all.
+All nested data will be represented as JSON.

-• max_table_nesting=1 will generate child tables of top level tables and nothing more.
-All nested data in child tables will be represented as json.
+• max_table_nesting=1 will generate nested tables of root tables and nothing more.
+All nested data in nested tables will be represented as JSON.

 You can achieve the same effect after the source instance is created: